 Under the standards, the county (or counties) in which at least 50 percent of the population resides within urban areas of 10,000 or more population, or that contain at least 5,000 people residing within a single urban area of 10,000 or more population, is identified as a "central county" (counties).
 Additional "outlying counties" are included in the CBSA if they meet specified requirements of commuting to or from the central counties.
 Counties or equivalent entities form the geographic "building blocks" for metropolitan and micropolitan statistical areas throughout the United States and Puerto Rico.

-Each geographic region report presents a list of organizations (national and international corporations, universities, government agencies, businesses, and other organizations) receiving 3 or more utility patents during the time period.
-For reports covering a consolidation of one or more reported regions, organizations receiving 10 or more patents during the period are presented.
+Each geographic region table presents a list of organizations (national and international corporations, universities, government agencies, businesses, and other organizations) receiving 3 or more utility patents during the time period.
+For tables covering a consolidation of one or more reported regions, organizations receiving 10 or more patents during the period are presented.
 Annual patent counts are displayed for each year of the time period.

-In each of these regional reports, organizations are listed in order of decreasing patent counts.
-Please note that a regional report only includes counts for patents originating from that region, with origin based on the residence of the first-named inventor.
+In each of these regional tables, organizations are listed in order of decreasing patent counts.
+Please note that a regional table only includes counts for patents originating from that region, with origin based on the residence of the first-named inventor.

 Patent ownership information reflects ownership at the time of patent grant and does not include subsequent changes in ownership.
 If more than one assignee was declared at the time of grant, patent ownership is attributed to the first-named assignee .